For the last two weeks I’ve done some cute, simple Halloween crafts with my Preschoolers and Intellectual Disabilities rooms.

 Pretty cute and simple, huh???

 My other Halloween craft (because this theme is lasting two weeks in Preschool) was a monster.
-When I saw this pin, I knew I just had to try it!

 I raided my Home Depot and got a bunch of wide, green paint samples.